 Click here to see a complete list of Scriptures used in this series.
 As you go through this blog series, we suggest that you use the ancient tool of Lectio Divina as you approach each scriptural text we give you in this blog.
 Lectio Divina is a slow, intentional reading of the Holy Scriptures.
 Take your time as you ponder the text slowly, allowing the Holy Spirit to illuminate God’s Word for you as you read.
 Ask the Master as you read, “Jesus, what in this passage do I need to hear today?”

-If you’d like to join with over 1,900 other friends of The Contemplative Activist website who are subscribed to our free blog, simply go over to the side column and click on the Follow Blog via Email icon and you’ll be all set to go!
+If you’d like to join with the nearly 2,000 other friends of The Contemplative Activist website who are subscribed to our free blog, simply go over to the side column and click on the Follow Blog via Email icon and you’ll be all set to go!